-8.17 This table indicates that planning permission has been granted for 84 dwellings in the parish since the start of the Core Strategy plan period.
+8.16 This table indicates that planning permission has been granted for 84 dwellings in the parish since the start of the Core Strategy plan period.

-- 8.18 However the Core Strategy stipulates that only planning permissions granted within the Built-up Area Boundary of the settlement can contribute to the housing requirement stipulated in the Core Strategy for a Local Service Village.
-Of the above, 21 dwellings are located outside the Built-up Area Boundary and therefore do not count towards the strategic housing requirement for the village. - 8.19 In addition planning permission was granted for 56 dwellings (live/work units) on the site of the former Napton Brickworks.
+- 8.17 However the Core Strategy stipulates that only planning permissions granted within the Built-up Area Boundary of the settlement can contribute to the housing requirement stipulated in the Core Strategy for a Local Service Village.
+Of the above, 21 dwellings are located outside the Built-up Area Boundary and therefore do not count towards the strategic housing requirement for the village. - 8.18 In addition planning permission was granted for 56 dwellings (live/work units) on the site of the former Napton Brickworks.
 This particular permission expired in January 2018.
 A further planning application was submitted in October 2018 for up to 100 dwellings on the site but, at time of writing, has yet to be determined.
-In addition the emerging Site Allocations Plan included a specific proposal for up to 80 dwellings on the site of the former brickworks.
-Although this brownfield site lies less than half a mile to the west of the village it is located just outside the Built-up Area Boundary. - 8.20 Of the 84 dwellings that have been given planning permission in the parish since April 2011: - 63 dwellings are located within the Built-up Area Boundary and can therefore be included as contributing to the Core Strategy requirement for the Local Service Village, which equates to 75% of the requirement; and - 21 dwellings receiving planning permission are not located within Built-up Area Boundary and cannot therefore be included as contributing to the Core Strategy requirement for the village.
-However this figure could rise by an additional 80-100 dwellings if development comes forward on the site of the former Napton brickworks.
-There is also an allocation in the emerging Site Allocations Plan for approximately 5 plots on a site north of Dog Lane to help meet the District's need for self-build and custom housebuilding.
-This site also lies outside the Built-up Area Boundary. - 8.21 Of the required total housing requirement over the plan period, 63 dwellings have therefore already been met leaving a net balance of no more than about 21 additional dwellings required by 2031 to be constructed within the Built-up Area Boundary.
+Although this brownfield site lies less than half a mile to the west of the village it is located just outside the Built-up Area Boundary. - 8.19 Of the 84 dwellings that have been given planning permission in the parish since April 2011: - 63 dwellings are located within the Built-up Area Boundary and can therefore be included as contributing to the Core Strategy requirement for the Local Service Village, which equates to 75% of the requirement; and - 21 dwellings receiving planning permission are not located within Built-up Area Boundary and cannot therefore be included as contributing to the Core Strategy requirement for the village.
+However this figure could rise by an additional 80-100 dwellings if development comes forward on the site of the former Napton brickworks. - 8.20 Of the required total housing requirement over the plan period, 63 dwellings have therefore already been met leaving a net balance of no more than about 21 additional dwellings required by 2031 to be constructed within the Built-up Area Boundary.